 Photography is all about understanding light.
 It doesn't matter if it's a beautiful sunny day or a raining: you can use the light to create the right mood or atmosphere.
 Early-morning or late-afternoon light will generally create longer shadows and be a lot softer.
 But certain weather patterns appear in the morning: low-lying mist across rivers or lakes, just as the sun is breaking through and warming the air…

 All these factors affect how you're going to be shooting and what mood you can create.
 It's all about the impression you're going to give people in that one image.

-There are benefits to shooting early morning or late afternoon and evening.
+There are benefits to shooting in the early morning or late afternoon and evening.
 A sunrise can be spectacular, depending on the weather systems – do your research.
 If there's been a lot of rain the day before but, all of a sudden, the sun's going to break through, you can get spectacular effects.

 I like to vary my job: I suddenly get very into shooting sun-bursts: I create a scene, then have the sun creeping through into the camera and silhouetting a subject.
 Whether it's a person or an object or a landscape, it creates a lovely effect.
 Later, in post-production, you can pull some details out of the shadows.

 But I don't do that all the time: I don't want everything to be samey.
 So I'll look at afternoon light.
 There's a reason people shoot a lot of sunsets: the colours change and they are never the same.
 You just have to wait.
 In the space of an hour, there'll be oranges, reds, different blues.
 The moment the sun drops out of the sky, the sky goes a beautiful cyan...
 Within minutes you have a different colour spectrum.

 You just have to experiment.
 When artificial light comes on in a town, you can use the orangey glow and mix it in with the cyans of the sky.